jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 rrna_summary(df, Phylum)
 ```

 This outputs a csv table called "Phylum_summary.csv" which has all OTU abundances summed into their respective phyla.
+The first row contains the OTUs that couldn't be classified at the Phylum level.
 Here is what it looks like in excel:

 ![useful image]({{ site.url }}/assets/rrna_summary excel.png)